siht/dockerfile_djanogo_simple/README.md

 in this exmaple:
 docker run -p 9000: 8000

-after connect with the container and run the create superuser
+after connect with the container and run the createsuperuser